refractionPOINT/lce_doc/docs/lc-net.md

 2. Go to the Install Sensors page and create an Installation Key.
 3. Go the Net Clients page and provision a new client.
     1. Enter your email Host Name field and select the 'Send installation instructions' checkbox.
-    2. Select the Installation Key you just created from the frop down of the same name.
+    2. Select the Installation Key you just created from the drop down of the same name.
 4. Follow the instructions that are emailed to the address used for provisioning the client.

 ### lc-net-install Service
 This LimaCharlie Service called `lc-net-install` currently only supports Windows.
 It allows you to easily provision and upgrade an lc-agent to lc-net.

-Since it is a LimaCharlie Service it means you can either directly interact with the service or you can issue service requests via the API and even D&R rules.
+Since it is a LimaCharlie Service it means you can either directly interact with the service or issue service requests via the API and even D&R rules.

 To use the service, you will need:

-1. The Net version of the Installation Key you want your new lc-net sensors to use: go to the Installation Key section, if you don't have a key create one, and then click the copy-to-clipboard button for the Net key.
+1. The Net version of the Installation Key you want your new lc-net sensors to use.
+Go to the Installation Key section, if you don't have a key create one, and then click the copy-to-clipboard button for the Net key.
 2. The Sensor ID (sid) of the sensor you wish to upgrade.
 If you are using the Service interactively through the web interface, you may use the Hostname of the sensor and the web interface will auto-complete the Sensor ID.